egirna/icapeg/Configure NGINX with ICAPeg.md

         You can change the default configuration file **nginx.conf** whatever you want to customize the application.

-        In this scenario we will add a new section in **nginx.conf** to enable the NGINX server accept the ICAP server connection with SSL
+        In this scenario we will add a new section in **nginx.conf** to enable the NGINX accept the ICAP server connection with SSL
         Certificate and Key.

     - Add this section as a separate section in **nginx.conf** file, not under http section in the nginx.conf file: